 42 CFR 435.831 and the regulatory framework

 42 CFR 435.831 implements the trust treatment rules at the regulatory level.
-The regulations specify how state Medicaid agencies (in Georgia, DCH) evaluate trusts:
+The regulations specify how state Medicaid agencies (in Georgia, the Georgia Department of Community Health, or DCH) evaluate trusts:

 - Is the trust irrevocable?